carbonfact/lea/README.md

 <h1>lea</h1>

-lea is an opinionated alternative to tools like [dbt](https://www.getdbt.com/), [SQLMesh](https://sqlmesh.com/), and [Dataform](https://cloud.google.com/dataform).
+lea is a minimalist alternative to tools like [dbt](https://www.getdbt.com/), [SQLMesh](https://sqlmesh.com/), and [Dataform](https://cloud.google.com/dataform).

-lea is designed to be simple and easy to extend.
+lea is intended to be simple, opinionated, while offering the ability to be extended.
 We use it every day at Carbonfact to manage our data warehouse.

 - [Example](#example)
 - [Usage](#usage)